EmptyExchange/Dice/README.md

 5/10..
 Attempted to line items up to bottom of the page.
 Trying to figure out how to target individual pip on individual dice so I can adjust which ones are showing.
 Added id's to each die to target them individually, now to find each pip.
 Figured out how to make individual pips transparent.
 Need to class each necessary pip for each number and set them up to toggle.
     Id'd all pips.
+    While looking at how to create a rolling effect I stumbled upon a great tutorial that actually does exactly what I'm looking for.
+Unfortunately that means starting from scratch.
+I found it before I got too terribly far in the code.
+5/10..
+Restarted project following/learning from a tutorial.